LivingLegacyMedia/vowbound/chapter_18.md

 For a moment, he considered retreating.
 Calling for Drenneth's distant watchers, mounting a proper assault, approaching this with strategy instead of desperation.

 But the thread to Mira pulsed weakly, and he could feel her fear along it.
 Distant, muted, but real.
-And he had less than twenty-four hours before Draven's threatened activation of the Hollow network.
+And he had less than twenty-four hours before Draven made his move on the city.

 *If it's a trap, it's one I have to walk into anyway.*